 "Thanks to the soft skills training we understand that we are entrepreneurs, not employees.
-That gives me freedom to choose my work and not be under pressure." -Sumina Moving producers to the formal sector means more than a higher income-- it also means freedom from workplace exploitation, physical and verbal abuse, and unsafe working conditions.
+That gives me freedom to choose my work and not be under pressure." -Sumina Moving producers to the formal sector means more than a higher income-it also means freedom from workplace exploitation, physical and verbal abuse, and unsafe working conditions.
 Producers told us that at Industree they feel safer, more respected and happier than at their previous job.
-Ektha follows rigorous international safety and compliance standards.
+Industree's producer-owned companies comply with rigorous international safety and compliance standards.
 "At my previous work I was not given opportunities for learning or advancement; here I have been promoted.
 I feel safer here, and I participate in committee meetings.
-Here they ask about my family." - Shruti, 29 Ektha ensures that producers' work is equitable by training women in leadership, financial literacy and entrepreneurship.
+Here they ask about my family." - Shruti, 29 Industree ensures that producer's work is equitable by training women in leadership, financial literacy and entrepreneurship.
 We believe that by giving women the tools to own a share of their own enterprise, they will have the freedom to choose their own futures.
 "In my previous company the work was harmful.
 I had to be there by 8:30am.